portworx/px-docs/scheduler/docker/upgrade-swarm.md

 ## Upgrade

-PX is deployed as a plugin in Docker Swarm.
-Follow the plugin upgrade instructions [here](/scheduler/docker/upgrade-standalone.html) to upgrade PX in your swarm cluster.
+PX is deployed as an OCI container in Docker Swarm.
+Follow the plugin upgrade instructions [here](/runc/#upgrade-px-oci) to upgrade PX in your swarm cluster.